 - Physical server: The subscription is attached to a physical host.
-If all physical hosts in the production environment are covered, then the Ubuntu Pro subscription also covers all Ubuntu Guests on those hosts and the subscription can be attached to those Ubuntu Guests. - 2.
-Virtual: The subscription is attached to a Virtual Machine running on a hypervisor or Ubuntu Certified Public Cloud - Desktop: The subscription is limited to a machine with Desktop use cases.
-It can also cover Ubuntu on Windows Subsystem for Linux (WSL) and developer tools such as MicroK8s and Multipass and must cover all Ubuntu systems within an Environment.
+If all physical hosts in the Environment are covered, then the Ubuntu Pro subscription also covers all Ubuntu Guests on those hosts and the subscription can be attached to those Ubuntu Guests. - 2.
+Virtual machine: The subscription is attached to an Ubuntu virtual machine or automatically attached at launch under a public cloud (Google Cloud, AWS, Azure, etc.).
+This subscription covers Ubuntu images running on virtual machines or in containers. - 3.
+Desktop: The subscription is limited to a machine with Desktop use cases.
+It can also cover Ubuntu on Windows Subsystem for Linux (WSL) and developer tools such as MicroK8s, Data Science Stack and Multipass.